a-liut/gio-fog-node-go/README.md

 A BLEDevice stores a set of *Services* and *Characteristics* used to read published values produced by the connected device.
 Furthermore, it specifies also *actions* that used to trigger defined behaviors of a device.
-Actions names corresponds to BLE Characteristics UUID.
+Actions names correspond to BLE Characteristics UUID.

 ## Run